lilygoose89/coco/_drafts/does-thailand-have-a-digital-nomad-visa.md

 The responsible traveler who likes to plan things (so they don't, you know, get denied entry and deported and stuff) may wonder "how do digital nomads live in Chiang Mai long term?" or "does Thailand have a special visa for digital nomads?"

-The short answers are&nbsp; "by skirting immigration laws and bending visa restrictions" and "no."

-Given Thailand's popularity both as a stop on round-the-world tours and a long-term base for location-independent workers, this may come as a surprise.
-Digital nomads represent a growing class of tourists who&nbsp;
+The short answers are "by skirting immigration laws and bending visa restrictions" and "no." Given Thailand's popularity both as a stop on round-the-world tours and a long-term base for location-independent workers, this may come as a surprise.
+Those who have spent some time in the kingdom, however, will know that grey areas in laws and enforcement are pretty normal here.

+&nbsp;

+&nbsp;

 ## A Digital Nomad's Visa Options in Thailand